Ainzw0rth/backend-sekolah.mu-deploy/README.md

 If you want to develop:
 - Change the database url in database.ts accordingly
-- docker compose up in the terminal
+- docker compose up in the terminal (the seeder file is run automatically)
 - access the app through localhost:3000 on local machine

 ## What is it